fastforwardlabs/blog_deprecated/_posts/2018-03-06-using-three-js-for-2d-data-visualization.md

 author_link: https://twitter.com/GrantCuster
 ---

 A code walkthrough of how to use three.js for large 2D data visualizations.
 Three.js can smoothly render a large number of points in the browser but there are some tricks to making it work for interactive 2D visualizations.
 This is the guide that I wish I would have had when I built our most recent prototype.
-It shows how to enable mouse-directed and zoom and point hover interactions.
+It shows how to enable mouse-directed pan and zoom, circular points, and hover interactions.
 It is presented as an interactive javascript notebook with working code.